Applications for summer internships 21/22 are now closed.

-Early each year, Motu seeks applications for several interns to work within one or more of our major research programmes, which include regional and community adjustment, climate change, human rights, productivity and innovation, well-being, inequality and infrastructure.
-We are particularly interested in candidates with excellent grades in econometrics or statistics, who are curious about economic or policy questions and are interested in one or more of our main research areas.
+Early each year, Motu seeks applications for several interns to work within one or more of our major research programmes, which include the Human Rights Measurement Initiative, regional and community adjustment, climate change, productivity and innovation, well-being, inequality and infrastructure.

 We offer a relaxed yet stimulating work environment where you will be challenged and your skills as a researcher extended.